AdityaGupta-debug/MiniProject-Customer-Segmentation-using-K-Means-clustering-algorithm-/README.md

 **Source:** [Mall Customers Dataset on Kaggle](https://www.kaggle.com/datasets/shwetabh123/mall-customers)

 This dataset contains information about customers visiting a mall.
-It includes demographic data and purchasing behavior.
+It includes demographic data and purchasing behavior,

 ### 🧾 Features:
 - `CustomerID`: Unique ID assigned to each customer